LegoLib-Fabric/legolib-fabric.github.io/index.md

 This website will hopefully contain all the information you need to use LegoLib in your own projects.

 LegoLib is a Minecraft mod developed for Fabric.
 It helps mod developers to create mods easier by using functions that are used in most mods.
-It also allows players to create resource packs that change textures based on the entity's name.
+It also allows players to create resource packs that change client-side features.

 Visit [Curseforge](https://www.curseforge.com/minecraft/mc-mods/legolib/files) to download the mod!